 You can choose between a Credit Building account and a Rewards + Credit Building account.
 If you opt for rewards, you can earn up to 1% in points for everyday purchases.
 You can spend points on gift cards or merchandise in the Extra debit card rewards store.

-While Extra charges on interest, you will pay a monthly fee to use the debit card to build credit.
-The fee for the Credit Building plan is $8 per month; for Rewards + Credit Building, it’s $12 per month.
+The fee for the Credit Building plan is $20 per month; for Rewards + Credit Building, it’s $25 per month.

 Extra debit card pros and cons